Sorting fact, disinformation after Russian attack on Ukraine

 — Ukraine’s nuclear energy regulator said higher than usual gamma radiation levels have been detected in the area around the Chernobyl nuclear plant, site of the world’s worst nuclear accident, after it was seized by the Russian military.
 The International Atomic Energy Agency said the reported levels don’t pose any danger to the public.
 The Russian Defense Ministry said radiation levels in the area have remained normal.

-— Ukrainian President Volodymyr Zelenskyy said that 137 “heroes,” including 10 military officers, had been killed.
-The Ukrainian military said it has killed over 1,000 Russian troops while fending off Moscow’s invasion.
-The Russian military hasn’t reported any casualties during the attack.
-Neither claim could be independently verified.

-— The U.N.
-High Commissioner for Human Rights said its staffers have so far verified at least 127 civilian casualties, 25 people killed and 102 injured, mostly from shelling and airstrikes.
+— Authorities in Donetsk, the largest city in the separatist-held territories, said hot water supplies to the city of about 900,000 were suspended Saturday because of damage to the system by Ukrainian shelling.
+The claim could not immediately be independently verified.

 — The Russian military said it took control of an airport outside the Ukrainian capital.
 The airport in Hostomel, a town 7 kilometers (4 miles) from Kyiv, has a runway long enough to receive all types of aircraft, including the biggest cargo planes.
-Its seizure allows Russia to airlift troops directly to Kyiv’s outskirts.
+Control would allow Russia to airlift troops directly to Kyiv’s outskirts.

 — The Russian Defense Ministry said its forces sealed the cities of Sumy and Konotop in northeastern Ukraine.
 It said they have knocked out 211 military infrastructure facilities.
 The claims couldn’t be independently confirmed.